CommodoreOS/PCUAE/README.md

 PCUAE Manager - https://thec64community.online/thread/603/pcuae-manager

-It have 6 different modes but only 5 can be installed that you can add by installing them from PCUAE Manager.
+It has 6 different modes but only 5 can be installed by the PCUAE Manager, Modes are below...

 1 PCUAE Mode - 255 Game Slots per carousel(will only show 255 games) and are stored on the USB Stick, use CGC(Carousel Gamelist Changer) to load up each Carousel Screen, Firmware Mode - Run standard Carousel, upgrade your firmware, these are inclued with the main install setup of PCUAE.